melonshreyas/Vehicle-Detection-and-Segmentation/README.md

 ![](c5.jpg)

 # Python-OpenCV code
-1.Create a folder named project_dinu
+1.Create a folder named project_dinu.<br/>
-2.Create a folder data in the project_dinu folder.
+2.Create a folder data in the project_dinu folder.<br/>
-3.Paste the python code in the project_dinu.
+3.Paste the python code in the project_dinu.<br/>
-4.Change the path in the python code and then run the command in terminal "python3 vehicle_detect_extract.py" 5.The extracted images are stored in the folder named data.
+4.Change the path in the python code and then run the command in terminal "python3 vehicle_detect_extract.py".<br/>
+5.The extracted images are stored in the folder named data.<br/>